Whitney Nic James

 Change Your Bedding

+Changing your bedding gives your bedroom an instant makeover.
 This is one of the easiest and most affordable ways to refresh your bedroom.
-Changing your bedding gives your bedroom an instant makeover.
 My husband and I prefer white bedding because it looks crisp, fresh, and clean.
 Unfortunately, white bedding isn’t very forgiving.
-That’s why having at least one extra set of white sheets is a must-have.
+Having at least one extra set of white sheets is a must-have.

 Change Your Lighting

-Lighting is essential when it comes to decor.
-Changing the lighting in your home is also relatively easy, and economical.
-Floor lamps, desk lamps, and wall lights are just a few choices available to add more light to any room.
-Stores like Target, Walmart, and Wayfair have an array of affordable lighting options.
+Lighting is essential when it comes to décor.
+Changing the lighting in your home is also relatively easy and economical.
+Floor lamps, desk lamps, and wall lights are just a few choices to add more light to any room.
+Stores like Target, Walmart, and Wayfair have various affordable lighting options.

 5 Easy Ways to Refresh Your Home